swagger-api/swagger-ui/README.md

 ## CORS Support
 ### OR: How to deal with "Can't read from server.
 It may not have the appropriate access-control-origin settings."

 CORS is a technique to prevent websites from doing bad things with your personal data.
-Most browsers + javascript toolkits not only support CORS but enforce it, which has implications for your API server which supports Swagger.
+Most browsers + JavaScript toolkits not only support CORS but enforce it, which has implications for your API server which supports Swagger.

 You can read about CORS here: http://www.w3.org/TR/cors.